jblairpdx/GIScience_I/syllabus.md

 * Plan and execute basic GIS analysis using a software framework.
 * Communicate the results of an analysis through language and graphics.
-* Identify significant events in the development of GIScience.
 * Articulate the characteristics of and differences between data representations.
-* Identify and critique choices that made in map design.
+* Identify and critique choices that are made in map design.
 * Critically evaluate geospatial arguments in popular media.
 * Develop skills in information-seeking.